ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Container-k8/readme.md

 ```
 cd deployment
 ```
 In this directory is a Kubernetes manifest called `deployment.yaml` which can be used to deploy the model service.
+The default image in this deployment is `us.icr.io/watson-core-demo/watson-nlp-container:v1` hosted in IBM Container Registry.
 Before you start this service, you will need to update the image path in the `Deployment` to point to the registry you used.
 ```
 apiVersion: apps/v1
 kind: Deployment